oktadev/okta-blog/_source/_posts/2019-11-22-node-postgres-simple-webapp.md

 You can navigate back to your home page and see the fruits of your labor.
 The to-do list now correctly calls the server and requests the full list of to-do items.
 Of course, the server doesn't have any yet, so click **New Item** and add a thing to do.
 Then click on the checkbox to see your new item marked as complete.
 You can verify this by checking the database directly via SQL shell.

+You can download the code for this tutorial directly from the [GitHub repository](https://github.com/oktadeveloper/okta-node-postgres-todo-example).

 ## Learn More About Node and Postgres

 If you want to learn more about PostgreSQL, Node or Visual Studio, check out our other blog posts.